Share

 Even in the face of multiple crises, women have resisted and flourished.
 Through collective action, we remain and continue to strike.

-We strike for universal access to quality and people-centred public health care systems, and vaccine equity for all countries.
+We strike for universal access to quality and people-centered public health care systems, and vaccine equity for all countries.

 The pandemic exposed the gaping inadequacies of commercialised, privatised, and urban-centric health care and responses.
 Trade rules and investment treaties designed to benefit multinational corporations to gain profit at the expense of public health must end immediately.
 Feminists across the world support the call to end corporate capture and to put in place a waiver on the Trade Related Aspect of Intellectual Property Agreements (TRIPS) of the World Trade Organisation (WTO) on all medicines, medical devices and other medical products.
 Trade rules that impose corporations’ interests and undermine the capacity of the states to protect public health must also be suspended.